 Dr. Silverstein earned his medical degree from Washington University in St. Louis and his Master of Science from the Harvard School of Public Health.
 He is a Fellow of both the American College of Surgeons and of the American College of Medical Informatics.

-Timothy F. Smith, MHA, is the National Leader for Deloitte's Healthcare Information Technology practice focused on all aspects of technology enablement in the health system.
+Timothy F. Smith, MHA, is the Principal and National Leader for Deloitte's Healthcare Information Technology practice focused on all aspects of technology enablement in the health system.
 He has over twenty years of consulting experience focusing on the healthcare and insurance industries with an emphasis on large scale systems integration and operational redesign projects.
 His healthcare experience has focused on the implementation of clinical information systems and revenue cycle improvement projects for healthcare providers and underwriting, claims, sales and other functions for health plans.
 His insurance experience has focused on group insurance (disability, life, accident, long term care), and other individual products.
 Timothy’s other industry experiences include utilities and the energy industry.
 His project leadership responsibilities have focused on all aspects of information technology delivery, EAI, custom and package technology implementation and integration, internet/portal strategy and delivery, and a variety of mission critical applications in healthcare and financial services.

-Dr. Underwood, an FSA and OB/GYN trained medical informaticist, leads Health Care Service Corporation’s (Blue Cross Blue Shield IL, MT, NM, OK, TX) Clinical Analytics Department where he is responsible for assessing the performance of HCSC's clinical programs, products, and services.
+Dr. Underwood, an FSA and OB/GYN trained medical informaticist, is Vice President of Health Care Service Corporation’s (Blue Cross Blue Shield IL, MT, NM, OK, TX) Clinical Analytics Department where he is responsible for assessing the performance of HCSC's clinical programs, products, and services.
 Prior to HCSC he was at Deloitte Consulting where he focused on the use of informatics and analytics to improve health care delivery and efficiency.
 Prior to Deloitte, he led medical informatics and quality metrics for Aetna and CIGNA where he focused on advanced analytics and predictive modeling in the secondary use of health care observational data.
 He earned his MD at Temple University School of Medicine; MBA in Finance, Statistics and Health Administration at the Booth Graduate School of Business at the University of Chicago; MS in Bioinformatics from the Duke University School of Medicine, and BS Economics with a Major in Actuarial Science from the Wharton School of the University of Pennsylvania.

 © Copyright 2016–2019 University of Chicago